Jamall Walker

-Jamall Walker (born August 7, 1977) is an American basketball coach who is an assistant coach at Grand Canyon University.
+Jamall Walker (born August 7, 1977) is an American basketball coach who is an assistant coach at Ohio State University.

 Early life

 A native of Wichita, Kansas, Walker graduated from Wichita South High School.
 As a high school senior in 1995, Walker was named Kansas Gatorade Player of the Year.

 College career

 After graduating from high school Walker played for head coach Charlie Spoonhour at Saint Louis and started 73 games for the Billikens.
 Alongside future NBA lottery pick Larry Hughes, Walker helped the Billikens reach the second round of the 1998 NCAA Division I men's basketball tournament before losing to eventual national champions Kentucky Wildcats.
 Instead of attempting a professional basketball career overseas, Walker decided to go into coaching after his collegiate career.